+Welcome to the introductory training tutorial program for DaVinci Resolve 14.
+We are going to look at the interface, and begin with the conform, and first light process of media.
 This will be helpful not only for the post-production environment, but will also give you some insight into how Resolve is being integrated into the production pipeline.
-Let’s start off by opening up Resolve and arriving at the User login screen.
+Let’s start off by opening up Resolve and arriving at the Project Manager Screen.

-Found under DaVinci Resolve in the top left corner.
-Media storage destination should be first, this ideally would be a raid, or a solid state drive.
-System overview lets you know the hardware that is interacting with Resolve.
-The reason we are able to do so much is because of CUDA GPU acceleration.
-It’s highly recommended you have a graphics card for your GUI, and a separate CUDA GPU to work paralleled with Resolve.
-My suggestion for anyone who can’t afford the pricey new Mac Pro, is to get a 2008-10 Mac Pro and put in a NVIDIA G120 & GTX570.
-Both of these are relatively cheap in comparison to the PNY Quadro versions, and won’t give you any issues if you're working on the most recent version of Mac OS.
-Next is to set the video capture device under Video I/O and GPU.
-It’s also important to select ‘Use Display GPU for Computer’ if your GUI monitor is the only GPU you have running in the system.
-After selecting your ‘Control Panel’ such as a Tangent device, or JL Cooper you can then select save to finish.
-Resolve live would be something to look at in an advanced setting, where you are trying to generate looks on the fly in a production environment, and look those back to the footage in the online conform stage.
+Hardware Configuration lets you know the hardware that is interacting with Resolve.
+The reason we are able to do so much is because of GPU acceleration.
+It’s highly recommended you have a graphics card for your GUI, and a separate GPU to work paralleled with Resolve video.
+My suggestion for anyone who can’t afford the pricey new Mac Pro, is to get a 2008-10 Mac Pro and put in a NVIDIA GTX 1080ti or Titan X dependent on your budget.
+Both of these are relatively cheap in comparison to the P6000 Server grade version, and won’t give you any issues if you're working on the most recent version of Mac OS and Nvidia Web Drivers.

 [one_half] [/one_half] [one_half_last]Located in the lower right of the GUI.
 You normally do this before creating a sequence, or importing a project into Resolve.
-You can create presets to make it easier to manage your various project settings and hardware interaction.
+You can create presets to make it easier to manage your various project settings and hardware interaction. [/one_half_last]

 Enables you to set the master settings for a raw camera file type in your project.
 These can be modified on a per clip basis while grading, but this is good to set for the general project look, and decode settings.
 We will do an in depth overview of common Raw Cameras later.